mickfuzz/dyne_docs/src/terminal/docs/15-permissions.md

 and the last three are the permissions for the rest of the world.

 The following table shows what the first character means.
-The previous example showed a \"d\" for directory.
+The previous example showed a "d" for directory.
 Some of the characters are quite rare.
 All you usually have to think about are the regular file and the directory.\